DomGambarini/bohemian-mama-pp3/README.md

 ## Bugs Encounted

-1. The selectfield input does not have a required attribute and therefore when leaving the field blank it would not display the usual red line.
+1. The selectfield input does not have a required attribute and therefore when leaving the field blank it would not display an error message.
-1. When on the edit page the selectfield, textarea, and url input was not populated with the recipe data.
+2. The edit recipe page was not populating the selectfield, textarea, and url inputs.
+This was beacuse it was not binding the form to an object.
+To fix this, I passed the obj attribute to the constructor.
-1. When clicking to expand a recipe the modal would display the incorrect data from another recipe.
+3. When clicking to expand a recipe the modal would display the incorrect data from another recipe.
+I decided that it was better to create a new view recipe page and display the recipe in this format.
+4. Trouble with edit recipe button.
+When it was clicked it would return to the same page with no changes in data.
+This was fixed by converting the href link to a button tag.
+You can only submit a form with a button not a href.
+5. The three images below the About section on the homepage displayed the images but displayed a broken link icon in the corner.
+I had to change the img tag to a div tag as URL.

 ## Deployment